 Do I count the electricity in the camera batteries, charged in Alaska?
 Alaska’s power generation is 58% natural gas, 9% coal, and 12% oil.

 I carry a satphone.
 I don’t much like it.
 It’s for sending texts, which GTT transforms into tweets.
 Plastic casing.
 Metal components.
 Battery.
-It talks to a satellite, built of tinfoil and lofted into space at tremendous energetic cost in space on top of a giant pillar of rocket fuel.
+It talks to a satellite, built of tinfoil and lofted into space at tremendous energetic cost atop of a giant pillar of rocket fuel.
 It’s an ultimate triumph of the Age of Oil.

 I search my gear for anything, somehow, not made of oil.

 I have only one thing that isn’t functional, on this trek: tiny, pink paper heart.
 It was given to me by a spooky, raccoon-like girl.
-It can be reimbursed for chocolate pudding.
+It is a prescription: it can be reimbursed for chocolate pudding.

 The paper came from a tree that was cut by a gas-powered chainsaw.
 The wood was pulped in a mill.
 It was turned inoto paper in an electrified factory.
 It was dried in ovens and shipped on container ships and 18-wheelers, burning petrol.
 Chocolate pudding is made from cocoa, harvested and shipped overseas, and from milk.
 The milk comes from cows fed on grain, which is grown in the Midwest.
 Both derive their calories from photosynthesis, but are suffused and augmented with oil.